10up/component-navigation/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
 - [ ] My code follows the code style of this project.
+- [ ] My updates pass WCAG 2.x accessibility compliance.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.
+- [ ] If I added a new feature, I have also added test cases to ensure accessibility compliance.
 - [ ] All new and existing tests passed.
+- [ ] I have appropriately bumped the package version to follow SemVer rules (https://semver.org/)

 <!-- _NOTE: these things are not required to open a PR and can be done afterwards / while the PR is open._ -->